-The 2016 Capital Facilities Plan identifies level of service deficiency for the South Kitsap School District deficiency within the 20-year planning horizon (see Table 1 below).
+The 2016 Capital Facilities Plan identifies level of service deficiency for the South Kitsap School District deficiency within the 20-year planning horizon.
 The identified deficiency is not applicable to the proposed amendment because the Mineral Resource Overlay designation and classification will not generate new households.